PhoenixSmaug/reverse-gol/README.md

 \end{matrix}
 ```

 Using the Cube-and-Conquer SAT solver [treengeling](https://github.com/arminbiere/lingeling), we can also show in just 20 minutes that no period-5 oscillator can exist in a 7x7 bounding box, proving optimality of the [Fumarole](https://conwaylife.com/wiki/Fumarole) 7x8 period-5 oscillator.
+One can additionally prove that no period 5 oscillator with fewer tiles than Fumarole can exist in a 7x8 bounding box in around 2 hours.

 ## External Solver Installation